DataSF/datasf.github.io/blog/_posts/2018-05-01-new-data-on-the-block-1--library-usage-data.md

 image:
   thumb: /new-data-block-1-library/library.jpg
   feature: /new-data-block-1-library/library.jpg
-  caption: Rows and rows and rows of data!
+  caption: 'Rows and rows and rows of data!'
   source:
-    title: "And I was your silver lining"
+    title: And I was your silver lining
     author: thomashawk
     source_link: 'https://www.flickr.com/photos/thomashawk/6264836947/'
     author_link: 'https://www.flickr.com/photos/thomashawk/'
     license: CC BY-NC 2.0
     license_link: 'https://creativecommons.org/licenses/by-nc/2.0/'
 description: 'New year, new feature!
 This is the first in a series of posts in which we highlight recently published data to the open data portal.
 First up, library data!'
-date: 2017-01-17 00:00:00
+date: 2018-05-01 00:00:00
 categories:
   - blog
 published: true